cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 or use an independent (and completely reliable) entropy source, e.g., if Sig is implemented in an HSM with its own internal trusted entropy source for signature generation.

-In systems where signature computations are expensive, G'(n) may be precomputed and pooled.
+In systems where signature computations are expensive, Sig(sk, tag1) may be cached.
+Experimental results indicate that caching the signature output is critical for performance -- if Sig(sk, tag1) is cached, the relative cost of using G'(n) instead of G(n) is negligible with respect to cryptographic operations in protocols such as TLS.

+Moreover, the values of G'(n) may be precomputed and pooled.
 This is possible since the construction depends solely upon the CSPRNG output and private key.
-Experimental results indicate that caching the signature output is critical for performance.
-The signature computation cost is amortized in about 1000 calls, afterwards each call of G’(n) instead of G(n) costs from nanoseconds to microseconds (depending on the required output size) -- i.e., the relative cost is minor with respect to cryptographic operations in protocols such as TLS.

 # Tag Generation {#tag-gen}